jdeniau/behat-docs/cookbooks/creating_a_behat_extension.rst

 Extensions are particularly useful when configuration becomes a necessity.

-In this cookbook, we will create a simple extension named ``LogsExtension`` that logs scenario durations and cover:
+In this cookbook, we will create a simple extension named ``HelloWorld`` that will display some text and cover:

 #.
 Setting up the context
 #.
 Creating the extension